Navistar International: Return On Capital Employed Insights

 Why ROCE Is Significant

-Changes in earnings and sales indicate shifts in Navistar International's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
-Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
+Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
+Changes in earnings and sales indicate shifts in a company's ROCE.
+A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
+A low or negative ROCE suggests the opposite.
 In Q2, Navistar International posted an ROCE of -0.01%.

 Return on Capital Employed is an important measurement of efficiency and a useful tool when comparing companies that operate in the same industry.
 A relatively high ROCE indicates a company may be generating profits that can be reinvested into more capital, leading to higher returns and growing EPS for shareholders.